ps4star/FSE/ref.md

 ### bufferpokemon (buffer) (pokemon name)
 Calls XSE bufferpokemon. (pokemon name) can be a string representing the name of the pokemon, a decimal int representing the pokemon ID, or a hex int representing the pokemon ID.

+### clearflag (flag pointer)
+###### Other Names: cf, resetflag
+Calls XSE clearflag.
+I would recommend making (flag pointer) a constant rather than a hex literal, especially if you're modifying multiple different flags in 1 script.

 ### compare (value to compare) (value to compare against)
 ###### Other Names: comp
 Calls XSE compare. (value to compare) is a hex int representing an in-game variable, and (value to compare against) is a hex or decimal int representing the value to compare (value to compare) against.
 If you need to use a sequence of compare calls, see compseq below for a faster method of doing it.